SWI-PrologTeamLudumDare32/LudumDare48/README.md

  You will need SWI-Prolog installed.
 Get the (latest development release)[https://www.swi-prolog.org/download/devel] and run here.
 I'm developing on 8.3.22

- To run the server:
+ To run the server (assuming OVERWORLDINTRODREAM is the first dream):

- As I write this I don't know the name of the dream you start in.
-So this assumes it's `firstkiss`. replace as needed.

  On linux and mac